MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-design-forms-customer-service-hub.md

 The **Main** forms come with an improved user experience optimized for agent productivity, helping to maintain context while working on related records.
 Main forms provide the primary interface where the agents can view and interact with their data in Microsoft Dynamics 365.

 Upgrading to the Customer Service Hub?
-See the blog to know some key upgrade-specific changes as well as general customization and user experience changes :[ Upgrade from Interactive Service Hub to the Customer Service Hub in Microsoft Dynamics 365 (online) version 9.0](https://blogs.msdn.microsoft.com/crm/2018/02/16/upgrade-from-interactive-service-hub-to-the-customer-service-hub-in-microsoft-dynamics-365-online-version-9-0/)
+See the blog to know some key upgrade-specific changes as well as general customization and user experience changes :[Upgrade from Interactive Service Hub to the Customer Service Hub in Microsoft Dynamics 365 (online) version 9.0](upgrade-ish-csh.md)

 For information about how to use **Main** form, and add or edit components, see [Use the Main form and its components](../customize/use-main-form-and-components.md).